Location: Cheyenne, WY

 Instructors: University of Minnesota Bee Squad – Dr. Anne Masterman and Ana Heck MMP

-The craft of beekeeping needs to be treated as animal husbandry and beekeepers need to take their skills to the next level to be successful.
+Beekeeping is challenging and many things can go wrong during the seasons keeping bees.
+This craft needs to be treated as animal husbandry and beekeepers need to take their skills to the next level to be successful.

-Requirements: Must be a current beekeeper with basic beekeeping skills, have two or more hives and minimum of two years’ experience.
-This is not a beginner program. https://www.beelab.umn.edu/bee-squad
+Requirements: Must be a current beekeeper with basic beekeeping skills, have one or more hives and minimum of one year of experience.
+This is not a basic beginner program. https://www.beelab.umn.edu/bee-squad

 Instructor: Dr. Tom Repas